 FIRST SEMESTER

 Module code Module description Credits

 HRNM611 Human Resource Training and Development 12

 HRNM612 The Human Resource Management Function 12

 HRNM613 Industrial Relations and the Environment 12

 HRMA611 Research Methodology and Data Management 16

-First semester credits to tal 36
+First semester credits total 36

-SECOND SEMESTER SECOND SEMESTER
+SECOND SEMESTER

 HRNM621 Strategic Human Resource Management 12

 HRNM622 Collective Bargaining and Conflict Management 12

 MCLM621 Labour Law 16

 Second semester credits total 40

 YEAR MODULES

 HRNM672 Research Project 32

 Total credits for the curriculum 124

-EMS.6.8 BACHELOR OF ADMINISTRATION HONOURS IN PUBLIC ADMINISTRATION
+EMS.6.8 BACHELOR OF ADMINISTRATION HONOURS IN PUBLIC ADMINISTRATION PROGRAMME IS PHASING OUT - NO NEW STUDENT INTAKE FROM 2021

-- a) To provide candidates with graduate level knowledge, analytical skills, interpersonal skills, effective oral and written communication skills, problem solving skills in the field of public administration, public management, governance, and development management studies, that would enable them to be self-driven, and integrated thinkers who can pursue continued professional growth. - b) To provide South Africa with public administration professionals who are able to contribute to, and act within, a democratic, accountable, and responsive public administration environment. - c) To provide South Africa with a significant number of graduates in order to ensure that the knowledge base and scholarly activity of the local administrative capacity and general political leadership, is widened.
+- To provide candidates with graduate level knowledge, analytical skills, interpersonal skills, effective oral and written communication skills, problem solving skills in the field of public administration, public management, governance, and development management studies, that would enable them to be self-driven, and integrated thinkers who can pursue continued professional growth. - b) To provide South Africa with public administration professionals who are able to contribute to, and act within, a democratic, accountable, and responsive public administration environment. - E) To provide South Africa with a significant number of graduates in order to ensure that the knowledge base and scholarly activity of the local administrative capacity and general political leadership, is widened.